Shadow Medicine

 State of Michigan – Department of Corrections, Ypsilanti, MI

 • Provide comprehensive psychological services to prisoners in the custody of the Michigan Department of Corrections (MDOC) primarily at the Women’s Huron Valley Correctional Facility (WHV).
 In addition, on occasion travel to other facilities within the region to provide clinical services.
-Services include but not limited to crisis interventions, individual and group psychotherapy, psychological screenings, diagnosis, testing and evaluations for segregation, parole board, and Reception Center.
+Services include but are not limited to crisis interventions, individual and group psychotherapy, psychological screenings, diagnosis, testing and evaluations for segregation, parole board, and Reception Center.
 Mental health referrals, treatment planning, consultative services, training and case management meetings.
 Humanistic, Existential, Transpersonal, Psychodynamic, Cognitive Behavioral, Mind-Body and Mindfulness approaches used.
 Facilitated Assaultive Offender and Sexual Offender Programming - Groups.

 Volunteer Coordinator and Manager – Movement Festival 2/2010 – 6/2014